Esxml/vapor-client/README.md

 # credits

-by es, pepeyt, hmm, xstorny and holger
+by es, pepe, hmm, xstorny and holger

 #  details